 It was at the base of Towers Hill that gold was first discovered in Charters Towers, and at one stage there were about 30 shafts and tunnels cut through the hill.
 The remains of the Pyrite Works are still visible below the lookout.

 At the lookout there’s plenty of informational panels describing what life was like in the rough and tumble days of the gold rush town.
-After dark, the Ghosts After Dark film screens at the amphitheatre, although it was out of order during my visit, so I’m not certain if dogs are allowed to join you.
+After dark, the Ghosts After Dark film screens at the amphitheatre.
+It was out of order during my visit, but I’ve been assured by other visitors that dogs are allowed to join you.

 To explore more of the gold mining history of Towers Hill, consider the daily tours of Venus Gold Battery (although this isn’t dog-friendly) or visit the Colombia Poppet Head Park.